joeyparrish/kinetoscope/README.md

 ## Prototype

-The prototype hardware is a stack of boards that looks like this:
+The first working prototype of the hardware was a stack of boards that looked like this:

 ![Kinetoscope prototype hardware](hardware/prototype-cart.gif)